Yearbook: The ideal life prep course

 Joining the yearbook staff early in high school also allows many students to learn valuable organization skills.

-According to Coogan, the responsibility of being on yearbook staff was a guide that she needed to become more responsible with her schoolwork.
-Sherwood yearbook adviser Lori Leonard helped her along the way by teaching her to keep a notebook of when assignments were due.
+Coogan said the responsibility of being on yearbook staff was a guide she needed to become more responsible with schoolwork.
+Sherwood yearbook adviser Lori Leonard helped by teaching her to keep a notebook of when assignments were due.

 “I don’t even know how I survived in middle school.
 I never remembered to do anything,” said Coogan.
 “I used to be such an unorganized person.
 But when I had to be in charge of other people, I had to get myself together.”

-Miller believes working on the yearbook staff taught him the value of a strong work ethic, which has served him well, even now as he has graduated from college and his high school yearbook days are just fond memories.
+Miller believes working on the yearbook staff taught him the value of a strong work ethic.
+That has served him well, even now as his college and high school yearbook days are just fond memories.

 “Being on the yearbook staff forces you to be a doer,” said Miller.
 “You learn about deadlines.
 You learn that you have to finish everything all the way.
 Those are the lessons that definitely stuck with me.”

 Every day in her communications job with the San Diego Association of Governments (SANDAG), Dariel Walker calls upon the skills she learned working on high school publications.